Copenhagen Aiki Shuren Dojo

 After deciding to start my own dojo in 2003, I spent a lot of time trying to find the right name.
 The problem is that I would like to have the name that I choose to be approved by my Sensei, and this is sadly not possible.
 And yet…

 There is a saying in Japanese “Todai moto kurashi.”
-It literally means “the lighthouse does not shine on its base.”
+It literally means “living below the lighthouse” (the light does not shine on its base).
 It is the equivalent of the English “You can’t see the forest for the trees.”

 At a summer camp in Denmark several years ago, I was helping one of my Swedish friends translate an interview with Sensei.
 One of the questions was what Sensei thought would be a good name for a dojo.
 I remember this was a question asked specifically because Mats, the interviewer, was going to start his own dojo.